Best 90s Country Singers – 53 Artists and Bands to Know About

 Red Dirt Road 2003

 Brooks & Dunn were the most successful country duo of the ’90s, combining honky-tonk rhythms with emotional ballads.
 “Boot Scootin’ Boogie” helped reignite interest in line dancing, while songs like “Neon Moon” became timeless country classics.
-Their strong chemistry and ability to blend upbeat hits with emotional tunes made them legendary.

 51. The Desert Rose Band